vishakhadhonde9/Kubernetes/Session-11] Volume.md

 - ReadOnlyMany (ROX): Mounted as read-only by many Pods.
 - ReadWriteMany (RWX): Mounted as read-write by many Pods.

+        apiVersion: v1
+        kind: PersistentVolume
+        metadata:
+          name: my-pv
+        spec:
+          capacity:
+            storage: 5Gi # Defines the storage capacity of the volume
+          accessModes:
+            - ReadWriteOnce # Specifies how the volume can be mounted (e.g., ReadWriteOnce, ReadOnlyMany, ReadWriteMany)
+          persistentVolumeReclaimPolicy: Retain # Defines what happens to the volume when the PVC is deleted (e.g., Retain, Recycle, Delete)
+          hostPath: # Example for a hostPath volume (for development/testing, not recommended for production)
+            path: "/mnt/data" # The path on the host node where the data is stored

 #### PV using EFS-